HumanSignal/label-studio-ml-backend/label_studio_ml/examples/flair/README.md

 meta_title: Use Flair with Label Studio
 meta_description: Tutorial on how to use Label Studio and Flair for faster NER labeling
 categories:
+    - Natural Language Processing
-    - tutorial
+    - Named Entity Recognition
-    - natural language processing
-    - named entity recognition
-    - flair
+    - Flair
 image: "/tutorials/flair.png"
 ---
 -->